jsaintro/publicnotes/ALARM.md.md

 2. Copy the Sketches and Libraries folders from the project in the Arduino directory

-3. Open the Arduino App and load the ST_Anything Sketch Arduino/Sketches/ST_Anything_Doors_Windows/ST_Anything_Doors_Windows.ino
+3. Open the Arduino App and load the ST_Anything_DSC_Alarm Sketch

+        Arduino/Sketches/ST_Anything_DSC_Alarm/ST_Anything_DSC_Alarm.ino
-4. complile the sketch
+5. Compile the sketch
    (The check icon)
-5. Upload the compiled sketch to the arduino
+6. Upload the compiled sketch to the arduino

 # Pairing smartthings shield with hub
-1. Power on the arduion with sheild attached
+1. Power on the rduion with sheild attached
 1. In the App go into pairing mode looking for a device
 1. Hit the "switch" button on the St sheild
 1. Should pair as an Arduion ThingSheild